 Men, on the other hand, usually experience hair loss by the age of 35.
 You might notice a receding hairline or hair thinning around your crown.
 Though men lose their hair faster, the cause is very similar to women: alopecia, telogen effluvium, and stress/nutrition.
 While it is more socially recognized that men have hair loss, often times they may still be ridiculed or considered unattractive because of it.

 Though there are similarities and differences, there is a finite solution to hair loss.
 The experts at Hairline Ink have found the answer with their procedure, scalp micropigmentation.
 In as little as two treatments, you can find the head of hair you’ve been looking for.
-Visit our homepage or live chat with us today to learn more.
+Give us a call at 585-250-0835, visit our homepage, or live chat with us today to learn more.